 Currently, estimated at 10% of the total global Ad spend, the Middle East’s spend is expected to reach $3.80 Billion by 2017 (eMarketer report).
 While forecasting from ArabNet, a group of digital professionals and entrepreneurs, estimated the digital advertising spending in the Middle East and North Africa is as low as $1 billion.

 *Since there are major differences in the numbers, I believe that the numbers could exceed both if we consider that there are big segments of individuals and small businesses are directly financing Facebook Ads.
-I have been also working with direct Ad placements on local portals and forums specialized in financial and stocks market.
+I have been also working with direct Ad placements on local portals and forums specialized in the financial and stocks market.
 The size of this market is big in the GCC but relevantly unclear when it comes to global statistics.

 Search advertising comes on top of the list with over 58% of total spending in the region.
-Google remains the top player in the Middle East and Africa with the huge demand on YoutTube advertising in 2017.
-According to agencies, YouTube Ads is generating a great increase in digital budgets which is used to be allocated to TV advertising.
+Google remains the top player in the Middle East and Africa with a huge demand on YoutTube advertising in 2017.
+According to agencies, YouTube Ads are generating a great increase in digital budgets which is used to be allocated to TV advertising.
 KSA is leading the region in the numbers of YouTube reach.

 3) Digital advertising agencies in the Middle East

-According to mideastmedia.org, The region has more than 500 digital agencies offering a range of services in the digital marketing, most of which employ less than 15 people.
+According to mideastmedia.org, The region has more than 500 digital agencies offering a range of services in digital marketing, most of which employ less than 15 people.
 Governments, consumer brands, telecommunication operators, and real estate respectively, are the largest buyers of advertising in MENA.

 Egypt and the UAE are the most important economic bases for digital agencies and employees.
 Thanks to the increasing numbers of digital startups, Egypt represents more than half of the advertising agencies and employees in the region, due to its creative talents in content production, translation resources, low salaries, and its main role as a local content creation hub.
 The UAE represents 30 percent of advertising companies and employees, which benefit from its economic stability and regional headquarters.
-Majority of the top agencies in UAE are international media and digital firms based in Dubai.
+The majority of the top agencies in the UAE are international media and digital firms based in Dubai.

 4) Media Buying in the Middle East